Ingemark/pbxis/README.md

 # Asterisk Call Center Integration Library

-The library connects to a call center's Asterisk server and exposes services that are typically needed by an application used by agents while serving the customer calls.
+The library connects to a call center's Asterisk server and exposes services typically needed by an application that agents use while serving the customer calls.
 This allows easy integration of Asterisk-related services into the wider scope, such as a CRM application.

 ## Feature highlights